 There’s nothing better than climbing into your sleeping bag at the end of a long day on the trail.
 The sound of that zipper pulling closed makes your entire body tingle with excitement and soon, you’re rewarded with full-body comfort and lulled warmly to sleep before exhaustion sets in.
-Bring the wrong kind of sleeping bag, however, and you’re subject to one of every backpacker’s worst nightmares: A pack that’s too heavy, a sleeping bag that’s not warm enough for the weather, or one prone to collecting moisture, thus keeping you damp and cold all night.
+Bring the wrong kind of sleeping bag, however, and you’re subject to one of every backpacker’s worst nightmares: A pack that’s too heavy or a sleeping bag that’s not warm enough for the weather.
+Bags prone to collecting moisture can even ruin a trip at the drop of a hat and run the risk of keeping you damp and cold all night.

 To help you decide which bag is best for any type of outdoor excursion, we’ve combed through the sea of available options to find the very best.
 Here is our guide to the best backpacking sleeping bags you can buy so you can rest comfortably and worry-free night after night.